A Lesson to Learn: Eastman Kodak Company (KODK)

-Eastman Kodak Company (NYSE:KODK) went up by 3.52% from its latest closing price compared to the recent 1-year high of $60.00.
+Eastman Kodak Company (NYSE:KODK) went up by 4.81% from its latest closing price compared to the recent 1-year high of $60.00.
+The company’s stock price has collected 6.52% of gains in the last five trading sessions.
 Press Release reported on 04/19/21 that Kodak Acquires the Assets of ECRM Incorporated’s CTP Business

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.